barryclark/jekyll-now/_posts/2016-05-03-autorandr-monitor-profile-manager.md

 ---
 layout: post
-title: Autorandr display profile manager on Ubuntu
+title: ARandR display profile manager on Ubuntu
 ---

 For a while now, I've been looking for a solution to seamlessly switch between having 1 and 2 monitors enabled on my home desktop, running Ubuntu 15.10.